Ayroid/SUB-AI-TLE/readme.md

 ### An AI-based subtitle generator that makes use of Whisper-AI

 ## HOW TO RUN?
+#### NOTE: Docker must be installed and Docker daemon must be running.

 ### Step 0: Add the video file to the videos folder